wicked-rainman/DAPL/docs/README.md

     Code within the setup block is executed once after program initialisation.
 It's purpose is to allow the user to perform startup functions like opening input and output files, defining input fields, identifying reference files Etc. Any failures within the setup block stops the whole process running.
+The user is shielded from the complexities of performing these operations through the use of high level function calls.

 loop()

     Code within the loop block is executed once for each record contained in each input file identified in setup().
-A data structure is created for each record, populated with the fieldname and field value pairs found.
-All functions within the loop block reference this global structure.
-Once the record has been processed, the structure is removed, ready to be populated with the fields from the next record.
+An obscured global data structure is created for each record, populated with the fieldname and field value pairs found.
+All functions within the loop block reference this structure.
+Once the record has been processed, it is reset to empty, ready to be populated with the fields from the next record.

     Other than maintaining a count of input and output records and maintaining file or memory pointers for any reference files, there is no state within the code block.
-This allows for processing of undefinably large volumes of input.
+This allows for processing of undefinably large volumes of input, restricted only by the memory requirements for hold one single record at a time.

     Code within the loop block is generally fault tollerant.
-For example, function references to field names that are non-existant result in the calling function failing gracefully.
-    This allows for the successful processing of input files that have different fieldnames where not all fields are present in each file.
+For example, function references to field names that are non-existant result in the calling function failing gracefully (This allows for the successful processing of input files that have different fieldnames where not all fields are present in each file).

     Loop functions tend to fall into one of three categories: